 Through our Organisational Development (OD) service, we offer a range of activities, guidance and awareness to help ensure we embed a strong culture of workplace wellbeing.
-In 2022-2023 we offered a number of CPD events, support services and activities events.
+In 2021-2022 we offered a number of Continuous Professional Development (CPD) events, support services and activities events.
 Some examples of how we do this are listed below:

 - Awareness Days Throughout the year on our CPD days, activities have been made available to help promote wellbeing to staff.
-Some of the campaigns that we have supported over the last 12 months include Mental Health Awareness sessions, take a break- have a Kit Kat, World Mental Health Day, Organ and Blood donation week and breast cancer awareness.
-We promote awareness material via email, College information, posters, and SharePoint. - Physical Health in partnership with the Council staff have subsidised rates for the onsite gym. - Cycle to Work Scheme we also offer Cycle to Work, which enables employees to get a bike tax-free, saving 25-39% on the high street value.
-The scheme helps staff save money, be healthier and be more environmentally friendly. - Employee Assistance Programme the College also operates a 24/7 EAP to staff, the benefit of this is staff have access to professionals to talk about issues facing them at home.
+Some of the campaigns that we have supported over the last 12 months include; Mental Health Awareness sessions, take a break- have a Kit Kat, World Mental Health Day, Organ and Blood donation week and breast cancer awareness.
+We promote awareness material via email, College information, posters, and SharePoint as a pop-up information box on desktop computers. - Health Checks/Screening staff can easily access and have the flexibility to access health checks twice a year.
+At our last CPD day, external practitioners from Blackburn with Darwen Primary Care Trust (BwD PCT) carried out Body Mass Index (BMI), Cholesterol, and blood pressure checks onsite for staff members. - The College has also continued the Time to Talk Pledge, to commit to raising awareness of mental health and ensure employees have the time to meet and talk to ensure a healthy working life. - Physical Health in partnership with the Council staff have subsidised rates for the onsite gym. - Cycle to Work Scheme we also offer Cycle to Work, which enables employees to get a bike tax-free, saving 25-39% on the high street value.
+The scheme helps staff save money, be healthier and be more environmentally friendly. - Employee Assistance Programme (EAP) the College also operates a 24/7 EAP to staff, the benefit of this is staff have access to professionals to talk about issues facing them at home.
 This aims to keep our workforce healthy while minimising the additional worry about cost.
 Staff are utilising this health benefit scheme proactively. - Health and Wellbeing Events Throughout the year, we launch health and wellbeing events in partnership with the gym and our sports coordinator.
 We offer a comprehensive package of wellbeing initiatives, services and activities to encourage and motivate staff to look after their health, both physically and emotionally.
 We hold the events on staff development days so the maximum amount of staff can attend.
-An example of the activities/services available for staff include Yoga, Badminton, Basket Ball, Table Tennis, Barbering and Beauty therapy, Mental Health and Stress awareness sessions, Slimming World, Meditation, Diabetes Awareness, Dementia Awareness, BMI checks.
+An example of the activities/services available for staff include; Yoga, Badminton, Basketball, Table Tennis, Barbering and Beauty therapy, Mental Health and Stress awareness sessions, Meditation, Diabetes Awareness, Dementia Awareness and BMI checks.